6. 5/2 valve¶

 In the following simulation we can see how this valve works by controlling two single-acting cylinders:

-• When actuating the 5/2 valve, the air passes directly from the pressure source to the pneumatic cylinder 1.0, so the rod comes completely out.
-Meanwhile, cylinder 2.0 connects with the exhaust, allowing it to return to its rest position.
+- When actuating the 5/2 valve, the air passes directly from the pressure source to the pneumatic cylinder 1.0, so the rod comes completely out.
+Meanwhile, the 2.0 cylinder connects with the exhaust, allowing it to return to its rest position.

-• By bringing valve 5/2 to rest, the air previously introduced into cylinder 1.0 has an escape route through the valve, so this cylinder returns to its rest position.
-Meanwhile, all the pressure reaches the 2.0 cylinder, so the stem comes completely out.
+- By bringing valve 5/2 to rest, the air previously introduced into cylinder 1.0 has an escape route through the valve, so this cylinder returns to its rest position.
+Meanwhile, all the pressure reaches the 2.0 cylinder, so the rod comes completely out.

-3. Draw a 5/2 manually operated valve at rest.
-Draw also a 5/2 manually operated valve in actuated.
+Draw a 5/2 manually operated valve at rest.
+Also draw an actuated 5/2 manual override valve.

-In both cases, draw the pressure inlet and the exhaust of each one.
+In both cases, draw the pressure inlets and exhausts.

 Check that its operation is the same as the simulated circuit at the beginning of this topic.